 - Click the File Import button in any of your account registers.

 - Drag and drop your file or files onto YNAB.
 Anywhere in YNAB—like magic!

 Once you've done this, you're just steps away.
-You've now got a few options and settings to make sure your transactions are coming in just the way you want them.
+You now have a few options and settings to make sure your transactions are coming in just the way you want them.

-If your bank sends transactions with dates formatted in such a way that causes them to appear off by one day when imported into YNAB, the Adjust to local time option will convert the transaction dates to your local timezone.
-You’ll be able to see a preview of the effect on the transactions prior to importing when selecting this option, so you can see if it will help fix this “off-by-a-day” annoyance.
+If the dates in the file appear off by one day, selecting the Adjust to local time option may help.
+This will convert the transaction dates to your local timezone.
+You’ll be able to see a preview of the effect on the transactions before importing.